johngoddard/ObjectLearning/README.md

 - An array attributes that specify the parameters the model should be trained on.
 Each object in the objects array must have have all of the specified attributes.
 - A target parameter the model should try to predict.
 All objects in the array must the specified target attribute.
 - An optional options array that can specify:
-  - `iter`: the number of iterations of gradient descent (explained below) that should be performed when training the model.
+  - `iter`: the number of iterations of gradient descent that should be performed when training the model.
   - `alpha`: The constant alpha that should be used for each regression gradient descent step.
 Use this to tune the model.
 Values between .1 and .001 are recommended in most scenarios.

 Running the regression returns an object with the following attributes: